 From there, we had some nice condition SRT to Hamburg PA where we finally stopped at Hecky’s Sub Shop for a much needed excellent lunch (hoagie and lots of Coke of course) about 3 pm.
 Although the rest and food were good, it’s always hard to get going again.
 Other than one mile on PA 61, the rest was quiet country roads or nice trail sections, so made it mentally easier.
 South of Leesport, we deviated west and connected to the Union Canal Trail, that went into Reading with some very pretty scenery.
 The trail was unpaved and raised with canal on the left and river on the right but in very nice shape.

 Once near Reading, the trail became a little confusing and we short cut over the Schuylkill on Buttonwood Rd which took us into West Reading to the Courtyard Marriott.
-I was pretty tired and not thinking clearly and it look my wandering around the block of new luxury townhomes/apartments to actually find the Marriott.
+I was pretty tired and not thinking clearly and it took my wandering around the block of new luxury townhomes/apartments to actually find the Marriott.

 Not quite as long a day as Friday, and quite a bit cooler as the cold front had passed and the wind was around from the north, providing yet another tail wind day.
 How often does it work this well?
 Tailwind all the way around!
 I ended up with 7:15 moving time and 8:40 elapsed.